auth0/docs/articles/best-practices/rules.md

 As can be seen in the example provided (above), the `callback` function can be called with up to 3 parameters.
 The first parameter is mandatory and provides an indication of the status of rule operation.
 The second and third parameters are optional, and represent the user and the context to be supplied to the next rule in the pipeline.
 If these are specified, then it is a recommended best practice to pass the [`user`](#user-object) and [`context`](#context-object) object (respectively) as supplied to the rule.
 Passing anything else will have unpredictable results, and may lead to an [exception](#exceptions) or [error](#error-handling) condition.

 The status parameter should be passed as either `null`, an instance of an `Error` object, or an instance of an `UnauthorizedError` object.
-Specifying null will permit the continuation of pipeline processing, whilst any of the other values will terminate the pipeline; an `UnauthorizedError` signalling [denial of access, and allowing information to be returned to the originator of the authentication operation](/rules/references/legacy#deny-access-based-on-a-condition) regarding the reason why access is denied.
+Specifying null will permit the continuation of pipeline processing, whilst any of the other values will terminate the pipeline; an `UnauthorizedError` signalling [denial of access, and allowing information to be returned to the originator of the authentication operation](/rules/references/legacy#deny-access-based-on-a-condition) (regarding the reason why access is denied).
 Passing any other value for any of these parameters will have unpredictable results, and may lead to an exception or error condition.

 ::: note
-The example provided (above) also demonstrates best practice use of both [early exit](?) as well as [email address verification](?), as described in the [Performance](#performance) and [Security](#security) sections below.
+The example provided (above) also demonstrates best practice use of both [early exit](#exiting-early) as well as [email address verification](?), as described in the [Performance](#performance) and [Security](#security) sections below.
 Note: the `getRoles` function used is implemented elsewhere within the rule, as a wrapper function to a 3rd party API.
 :::

 ## Error Handling